PaulAustin/teakblocks/design/kudos-and-lessons.md

 ### Google analytics?, feed back.
 Need to set up something like this before posting on gh-pages.
 Also a feed back from system.
 Once we start sharing it, gathering feed back is important.

+### Device list working
+On android it shows devices that are advertising.
+On desktop some dummy names are added its just a start now its time to get the pairing working.
+Some notes here: [here](https://evothings.com/evothings-and-the-bbc-microbit/)